Our Packaging

 Investing in Innovation

-Our sector relies on reusable, such as kegs and glass bottles, and recyclable packaging systems, supported by strong DRS in many markets, where return rates are approximately 90%.
-This prepares us well for the EU’s packaging waste legislation and extended producer responsibility, but we continue to make efforts to improve.
+Our sector relies on reuse, such as kegs and glass bottles, and recyclable packaging systems, supported by strong DRS in many markets, where return rates are approximately 90%.
+This prepares us well for EU’s packaging waste legislation and extended producer responsibility, but we continue to make efforts to improve.

 We are continuously investing in new technologies and filling lines that substitute plastics with renewable paper and cardboard.
 In addition, we test reuse and recycling concepts for cups and plastic kegs at our customers and venues, leveraging existing deposit return systems that already have the logistics setup.